Search results

 Stories

-This infantry unit was formed in 1881 and recruited in the Irish province of Ulster.
-It continued in British Army service until 1968, when it was merged into The Royal Irish Rangers.
+This unit was formed in 1881 and recruited in Shropshire, Herefordshire and Radnorshire.
+It served with the British Army until 1968, when it was merged into The Light Infantry.

 Transcript